 Step 1: immediately upon confirmation of the speaker's participation and before setting the event up for registration...

-Request that the speaker create an HBA account or update their current HBA account:
+Request that the speaker create an HBA account or update their current HBA account (please note, links below go direct to our front-facing HBA Help Center so can be shared directly with the speaker)

 - Create an HBA account (if they don't already have one).
 They do not need to become a member and can just create a guest account.
 Once they create their account, please inform them that they will need to complete the tasks listed in step 2 below.
 OR